 MILWAUKEE, WI — Child welfare reform advocates from Children’s Rights today called upon the Bureau of Milwaukee Child Welfare (BMCW) to move quickly in implementing a new plan developed by independent experts for recruiting 610 additional foster homes needed to address a severe, ongoing shortage.

-The new “Recruitment and Retention Plan for Milwaukee County” (PDF), prepared by the Utah Foster Care Foundation and released publicly today, not only prescribes specific steps the BMCW must take to recruit 250 foster families per year until it meets the needs of all of the abused and neglected children who depend on it, but also says the bureau must significantly improve both the support it offers foster families and the relationships it maintains with them and the communities from which it recruits them.
+The new (PDF), prepared by the Utah Foster Care Foundation and released publicly today, not only prescribes specific steps the BMCW must take to recruit 250 foster families per year until it meets the needs of all of the abused and neglected children who depend on it, but also says the bureau must significantly improve both the support it offers foster families and the relationships it maintains with them and the communities from which it recruits them.

 The continuing lack of available foster families has led the BMCW to move many of the abused and neglected children in its custody repeatedly from one poorly matched foster home to another, placing their well-being at risk and reducing their chances of being returned to their families or adopted.